Columbanus: Biography and early life

-Columbanus (the Latinised form of Columbán, meaning the white dove) was born in Leinster, Ireland in 543.
+Columbanus (the Latinised form of Colmán, meaning little dove) was born in Leinster, Ireland in 543.
 After his conception, his mother was said to have had a vision of her child's "remarkable genius".

 He was first educated under Abbot Sinell of Cluaninis, whose monastery was on an island of the River Erne, in modern County Fermanagh.
 Under Sinell's instruction, Columbanus composed a commentary on the Psalms.

 Columbanus then moved to Bangor Abbey where he studied to become a teacher of the Bible.
 He was well-educated in the areas of grammar, rhetoric, geometry, and the Holy Scriptures.
 Abbot Comgall taught him Greek and Latin.
 He stayed at Bangor until c.
 590, when Comgall reluctantly gave him permission to travel to the continent.

 Frankish Gaul (c.
 590 – 610)

 Columbanus set sail with twelve companions: Attala, Columbanus the Younger, Gallus, Domgal, Cummain, Eogain, Eunan, Gurgano, Libran, Lua, Sigisbert and Waldoleno.
 They crossed the channel via Cornwall and landed in Saint-Malo, Brittany.

 Columbanus then entered Burgundian France.
 Jonas writes that:At that time, either because of the numerous enemies from without, or on account of the carelessness of the bishops, the Christian faith had almost departed from that country.
 The creed alone remained.
 But the saving grace of penance and the longing to root out the lusts of the flesh were to be found only in a few.
 Everywhere that he went the noble man [Columbanus] preached the Gospel.
 And it pleased the people because his teaching was adorned by eloquence and enforced by examples of virtue.Columbanus and his companions were welcomed by King Guntram of Burgundy, who granted them land at Anegray, where they converted a ruined Roman fortress into a school.
 Despite its remote location in the Vosges Mountains, the school rapidly attracted so many students that they moved to a new site at Luxeuil and then established a second school at Fontaines.
 These schools remained under Columbanus' authority, and their rules of life reflected the Celtic tradition in which he had been educated.

 As these communities expanded and drew more pilgrims, Columbanus sought greater solitude.
 Often he would withdraw to a cave seven miles away, with a single companion who acted as messenger between himself and his companions.